 Dr. James Wilson is here to see that your health greatly improves with treatments for a variety of heart conditions.
 Houston MDs provides treatment for Angina, Atrial Fibrillation, Cardiomyopathy, Congestive Heart Failure, Heart Failure, Hypertension, and much more.
 Finding the right heart doctor is crucial because the condition of your heart is crucial.
 Our cardiologists have all the necessary education, training, and experience to provide the best medical treatment for your conditions.

-If you are in the Houston, Pearland, or League City, TX areas looking for a heart doctor, rely on Houston MDs.
+If you are in the Houston, TX area looking for a heart doctor, rely on Houston MDs.
 We are proud to provide our patients with quality care and attention to detail.
 Please contact us today at 713-790-1775 or 832-336-1530.

 University: Louisiana Tech Univ., Ruston, LA 1986

 Medical School: Tulane University School of Medicine, New Orleans, LA 1990.

 Residency: Internal Medicine, Baylor Coll. of Medicine, Houston, TX 1993